code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 The `@Value` annotation is used to inject the <var>name</var> and <var>password</var> values from the application properties YAML file which are set on the `UsernamePasswordCredentials` bean.

-We finish be setting the `HttpComponentsMessageSender` on our `WebServiceTemplate`.
+We finish by setting the `HttpComponentsMessageSender` on our `WebServiceTemplate`.

 ``` java
 package com.codenotfound.ws.client;